Breach of Real Estate Contract Attorney – Orange County CA

 If either party who is responsible for complying with the specific term or condition fails to comply, that party has breached or defaulted on the contract.
 For example, if the seller fails to provide an abstract of title showing clear title to the property, the seller has breached the agreement.
-Similarly, if the seller removes built-in appliances or lighting fixtures which he had agreed to leave attached to the property, the seller has also breached the agreement.
+Similarly, if the seller removes built-in appliances or lighting fixtures which he or she had agreed to leave attached to the property, the seller has also breached the agreement.
 The buyer can agree to a modification of the contract as to the title or the lighting fixtures and the price, or the buyer can offer to perform under the contract and then file a claim against the seller for breach of contract.

 Extenuating Circumstances and Contingencies